 Private pre-booked taxis are great if you’re traveling in a group because you can split the cost, which generally starts at around ¥25,810.
 It also means you don’t have awkwardly share with strangers, and will go directly to your accommodation — no unnecessary stops.
 You can book a private taxi here.

 On the other hand, if you’ve only got one travel buddy and not five, a shared taxi is a good option.
-You can book one here for ¥6,103 per person.
-It stops at quite a few hotels in the Shinjuku area.
-However, you may have to wait for up to 90 minutes for all passengers to assemble.
+You can book one here from ¥5,980 per person.

 Regular taxis